🔼The name Abaddon: Summary

 Abaddon is destruction personified, and it's curious (not to mention evident of a lopsided theological tradition) that Abaddon never received the popular recognition that generally befalls Armageddon and Sheol.

-John the Revelator depicts Abaddon (Αβαδδων) as the angel of the abyss, who is king over the swarm of hellish locust that appear under the fifth trumpet (Revelation 9:11), and dubs his name in Greek Apollyon.
+John the Revelator depicts Abaddon (Αβαδδων) as the angel of the abyss, who is king over the swarm of hellish locust that appear under the fifth trumpet (Revelation 9:11), and dubs his name in Greek Apollyon (and see our article on that name for a lengthy look at this character).

 🔼Etymology of the name Abaddon

-The name Abaddon comes from the Hebrew verb אבד (abad), meaning to meaning to perish or to be destroyed:
+The name Abaddon comes from the Hebrew verb אבד (abad), meaning to perish or to be destroyed:

 The name Abaddon is formed by extending the root with the waw-nun couple that brings about a personification or localization of the root.